 Narrated by Samuel West

-I’m in two minds about this novel, the first of Iris Murdoch’s works I have read.
+I’m in two minds about Under the Net, the first of Iris Murdoch’s works I have read.

 All the time when I speak to you, even now, I’m saying not precisely what I think, but what will impress you and make you respond.
 That’s so even between us – and how much more it’s so where there are stronger motives for deception.
 In fact, one’s so used to this one hardly sees it.
 The whole language is a machine for making falsehoods.